 Clinical Practicum I (CSD-490)

-Complete 25 hours of guided observation in our on-campus clinic and mentee with a graduate student clinician with one client in the Roseman Center.
+Complete 25 hours of guided observation electronically or in our on-campus clinic and serve as a mentee with a graduate student clinician with one client in the Roseman Center.

 14 total credits